itonyr/PIRadicator/README.md

 - [x] Create Slack App
 - [x] Create Class for retrieving secrets from `Azure Key Vault`
-- [x] Figure out how to retrieve messages from slack
+- [X] Complete message retrieval logic
-- [ ] Investigate NLP libraries
+- [ ] Decide which NLP library to leverage
 - [ ] Imlement queueing for NLP scanning of message content
-- [ ] Retreive messages off of a queue
-- [ ] Spin up container apps
-- [ ] Lock down container apps to only communicate with one another
-- [ ] Implement an NSG so that the container apps can only reach out to slack
+- [ ] Implement Queueing system
 - [ ] Allow for different batch sizes
 - [ ] Allow for different channels to have different retention policies
-- [ ] Figure out how to send direct messages
+- [ ] Complete direct message sending logic
 - [ ] Determine a username for the account sending direct messages
 - [ ] Build a real-time workflow for flagging PII as it's sent using Real-Time Messaging API

+## Real-Time workflow

+### Overview

+The Real-Time scanning portion of the application would scan each message immediately after it's sent, then immediately flag a message as PII.
+The current implementaiton I am writing will scan slack at regular intervals, looking for messages older than a certain date.
+I'm planning on writing these as two separate applications; the core application, and the real time scanner.

 ## Stretch

 - [ ] Implement CI/CD
-- [ ] Use Terraform for resource deployment
+- [ ] Create sample Terraform for resource deployment